igniterealtime/openfire-agentinformation-plugin/readme.md

 # Openfire Agent Information Plugin

 This is a plugin for the Openfire Real-time Communications server.
-It provides an implementation for service discovery using the `jabber:iq:agents` namespace, as specified in [XEP-0094: Non-SASL Authentication](https://xmpp.org/extensions/xep-0094.html).
+It provides an implementation for service discovery using the `jabber:iq:agents` namespace, as specified in [XEP-0094: Agent Information](https://xmpp.org/extensions/xep-0094.html).

 Note Well: The protocol implemented by this plugin has been superseded in favor of Service Discovery mechanisms as specified in [XEP-0030: Service Discovery](https://xmpp.org/extensions/xep-0030.html).
 This plugin should not be